turboMaCk/lazy-tree-with-zipper/performance/README.md

 [tomjkidd/elm-multiway-tree-zipper](http://package.elm-lang.org/packages/tomjkidd/elm-multiway-tree-zipper/latest)
 and this package and profiled performance with real production data.

-Application fetch data from two endpoints and then builds a Tree from them.
-The total number of nodes within resulting three is 4278.
+Application fetches data from two endpoints and then builds a Tree from them.
+The total number of nodes within resulting tree is 4278.

 # Strict Implementation (tomjkidd/elm-multiway-tree-zipper)